-We are here to provide information to families, friends, and professionals wishing to find resources, ask questions and provide assistance to those in our care and custody.
-We are only able to provide general information unless we can verify that you have a signed release.
-If you do not have a release form, and have a specific question, please connect with the individual you are reaching out about and ask that they complete one with their assigned caseworker.
+We are here to provide information to families, friends, and professionals wishing to find resources, ask questions, and assist those in our care and custody.
+We are only able to provide general information unless we can verify that you have a signed release of information.
+If you do not have a release form and have a specific question, please connect with the individual you are reaching out about and ask that they complete one with their assigned caseworker.

-Whether you have specific questions or concerns regarding programming, visiting, procedures, mail, medical care, housing, movement, etc. or just want general information, please fill out a form using the Online Portal and someone from our office will get back to you within 24 hours.
-If we are unable to answer your question we will refer you to the person who can best give you the information.
+Whether you have specific questions or concerns regarding programming, visiting, procedures, mail, medical care, housing, movement, etc. or just want general information, please fill out a form using the Online Portal and someone from our office will get back to you within 48 hours.
+Our office hours are 7:45 AM - 4:30 PM Monday through Friday, excluding holidays.
+If we are unable to answer your question, we will refer you to the person who can best give you the information.

 Family and Friends Information

-Friends and family members may deposit money on funds on the inmate’s account for the purchase of commissary or telephone time.
-This can be done on-line https://www.accesscorrections.com or by use of a Deposit Coupon.
-These coupons are available from inmates and in the lobby of Correctional Facilities or on our website under Information for Inmate Families and Friends.
+Friends and family members may deposit funds in the incarcerated individual’s account to purchase commissary or telephone time.
+This can be done online at https://www.accesscorrections.com or by use of a Deposit Coupon.
+These coupons are available from incarcerated individuals, in the lobby of correctional facilities, or on our website under Information for Incarcerated Individual Families and Friends.

-At times, an incarcerated individual may ask his family or friends to deposit money on the account of another inmate.
-VTDOC recommends families do not deposit money for inmates other than their own family members or personal friends.
-This practice is often connected to contraband or fraud, and you may unknowingly become involved in activities that could prevent you from entering a correctional facility again, or where you may be confronted by Law Enforcement.
-There is no legitimate reason for your loved one to need you to place funds on another inmate’s account.
-If you get such a request and you have concerns or questions, we encourage you to reach out to your loved one’s caseworker, or Superintendent so we can assist you, and your loved one in resolving this request.
+At times, an incarcerated individual may ask his family or friends to deposit funds in the account of another incarcerated individual.
+VTDOC recommends families do not deposit funds for individuals other than their family members or personal friends.
+This practice is often connected to contraband or fraud, and you may unknowingly become involved in activities that could prevent you from entering a correctional facility again, or where you may be confronted by law enforcement.
+There is no legitimate reason for your loved one to need you to place funds in another individual’s account.
+If you get such a request and have concerns or questions, we encourage you to reach out to your loved one’s caseworker or Superintendent, so we can assist you and your loved one in resolving this request.